-Results: Figure 1 shows the percentage of students who scored 70% or better (i.e, proficient).
-For the first time since we have been conducting this assessment, 100% of our students scored 70% or higher on the PPE.
-Substantially more Advanced Research/Seminar students (100%%) scored at the proficient level than did General Psychology Students (21.57%), χ^2 (df = 1, N = 109) = 71.86, p < .0001.
+Results: Substantially more Advanced Research/Seminar students (51.67%) scored at the proficient level than did General Psychology Students (21.57%), χ^2 (df = 1, N = 111) = 10.62, p = .001.

 Sample: All graduating seniors were asked to complete an online exit interview.
-This measure was completed by 55 out of 108 graduating seniors (50.93%).
+This measure was completed by 64 out of 145 graduating seniors (44.14%).

 Description: As part of a formal online exit interview, students were asked to answer a set of questions concerning the degree to which they believed that the classes and experiences they had as part of obtaining a degree in psychological science provided them with knowledge of core areas in psychology.
 Items were presented in the form of statements.
 For each student, some items were positively framed (e.g., "My classes and experiences as a major in psychological science have prepared me to understand applications of psychology to the real world.") and some were negatively framed (e.g., "My classes and experiences as a major in psychological science failed to prepare me to understand applications of psychology to the real world.")."
 For each statement students rated their degree of agreement on a 5 point scale ranging from 'strongly disagree' to 'strongly agree.'
-For positively frame items, responses were coded such that 'strongly disagree' = 1, 'disagree' = 2, 'neither agree nor disagree' = 3, 'agree' = 4, and 'strongly agree' = 5.
+For positively framed items, responses were coded such that 'strongly disagree' = 1, 'disagree' = 2, 'neither agree nor disagree' = 3, 'agree' = 4, and 'strongly were not able to access student participants in this manner.
+We believe it is reasonable to assume however, that patterns from previous years would hold for this comparison group and so we used data from the previous year's assessment for comparison purposes.

+3 In past years we sampled General Psychology students from the General Psychology subject pool to serve as a comparison group.
+During the past year, demand for access to research participants for this pool increased and we agree' = 5.
 Negatively framed questions were reverse scored (i.e., a rating of 1 was transformed into a rating of 5, a rating of 2 was transformed into a rating of 4, and so on).